 Sony, at this point, encouraged the development of such titles even venturing into the genre itself with The Legend of Dragoon.

-A pedestrian-ly received title that benefited from a multimillion-dollar development budget and an equally expensive marketing campaign.
-The game’s obvious status as an FFVII clone and poor narrative made it a flop in Japan (its astronomical budget made it hard to recoup its investment) but the game sold very well everywhere else finally tallying world wide sales of 1,240,000 copies.
-The game finally proved that western audiences could not get enough of Japan’s RPG games.
+The game was a pedestrian-ly received title that benefited from a multimillion-dollar development budget and an equally expensive marketing campaign.
+The game’s obvious status as an FFVII clone, and its poor narrative made it a flop in Japan (its astronomical budget made it hard to recoup its investment), but the game sold very well everywhere else finally tallying world wide sales of 1,240,000 copies.
+The game’s commercial success proved that western audiences could not get enough of Japan’s RPG games.

 The Action RPGs

 Alundra, the closest thing to a Legend of Zelda game that PS1 would get, was a hit with the critics.
 Some of them rated the game as the 2nd best RPG of 1997 only behind FFVII.
-Though Working Designs brought the game overseas with a stellar packaging, and an even more stellar translation effort; the game only moved 230,000 copies.
-Alundra was a 2-D game, and clearly the 32-bit and 64-bit era were all about 3-D games.
+Despite Working Designs bringing the game overseas with a stellar packaging, and an even a more stellar translation effort, in the end, the game only moved 230,000 copies.
+Alundra was a 2-D game, and clearly, the 32-bit and 64-bit era was all about 3-D games.

 Square would release its own effort in the Action RPG genre in the form of Brave Fencer Musashi.
 Musashi was a colorful and vibrant entry in the genre, but it was also very pedestrian in most aspects.
 However, these were the late 90s and Square could do no wrong.
 Musashi ended up selling over 1 million copies worldwide, with the bulk of its sales taking place in Japan.
-It is ironic that the worst title in the genre was also the one that sold the most copies on the PS1.
+It is ironic that the worst title among the ones mentioned here was also the one that sold the most copies on the PS1.